 Just as I am finding new ways to use old processes and techniques, those very materials are disappearing one by one.
 I feel as though I am racing against time, using rediscovered but dying processes to photograph a world that also is quickly vanishing, turning into something that I often fail to recognize.

 My formal credentials are in physics and astronomy, and not in art or photography.
 But I have had informal training from several excellent mentors and collaborators who really do know what they are doing.
-Apart from teaching photography for the University of Wisconsin Colleges, I have exhibited photographs in many juried competitions in Wisconsin, Ohio, New York, Missouri and Colorado, even occasionally winning an award or two (well, two actually).
-I have had several solo exhibitions, as well as joint exhibitions with the artists Judith Waller, Diana Ludwig, Dawn Patel and the photographer Teresa (Saska) Patrick.
+Apart from teaching photography for the University of Wisconsin Colleges, I have exhibited photographs in many juried competitions in Wisconsin, Ohio, New York, Missouri, Oregon and Colorado, even occasionally winning an award or two (well, two actually).
+I have had several solo exhibitions, as well as joint exhibitions with the artists Judith Baker Waller, Diana Ludwig, Dawn Patel, the poets Elizabeth Breese and Meredtih Mason, and the photographer Teresa (Saska) Patrick.